 What Are the Top 10 PowerPoint 2016 New Features?

 As one of the important applications in Microsoft Office, PowerPoint is already packed with a wide range of graphical and communication tools.
-Although there aren’t any dramatic changes, the latest version, PowerPoint 2016, brings some new enhancements to this top presentation program.
+Although there aren’t any dramatic changes, the latest version, PowerPoint 2016 (PowerPoint 2019 is now the latest version of the stand-alone licensed version of PowerPoint), brings some new enhancements to this top presentation program.
 Let’s take a closer look at these PowerPoint 2016 new features:

 1. PowerPoint Designer